-Taxes in Upstate NY Have Some of the Highest Effective Tax Rates in the Nation
+Upstate NY Has Some of the Highest Property Tax Rates in the Nation

 What Contributes to Upstate New York’s High Property Taxes?